cogrodny/hello-java-maven/README.md

     $ xdg-open target/site/jacoco/index.html

 On Windows: please let me know if you know how to do this from the WSL command line.
-Otherwise you can open the index file in your web browser.

-*Note that the report will show 0% coverage as long as there are failing tests.*
+Otherwise you can open the index file in your web browser or VS Code.

 ## Running the application outside Maven